ViliamKovac1223/term-streamer/README.md

 -p <port> # port to stream on, default port is 8000

-you have to use -f or -d flag"
+you have to use -f or -d flag

 # Installation